christianh17/ioBroker.bydhvs/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### __WORK IN PROGRESS__
 -->
+### __WORK IN PROGRESS__
+* HVS-Version with two banks and - hopefully - correct display
+* states are now with units, the existing states are changed
+* new states Power_Consumption and Power_Delivery for summarizing
+* Systems with 5 modules: Temp display should work now for all cells, voltage only for first 128
+* moved state from State.ErrorNum to System.ErrorNum --> old states exists further on, I do not know how to delete it, adapter.deletestate does not work.
+* deleted test-answers --> moved to my BYD-HVS-Simulator
+* some minor bugs removed
+* obviously the adapter works for hvm, too -> need more testers and an idea for a new name

 ### 1.0.0 (2021-04-05)
 * Update all dependencies
 * first public version